Navidliverpool/nav_eshop3/README.md

 <br>

-Open your web browser and navigate to http://localhost:5000 to access the MyECommerce platform.
+Open your web browser and navigate to http://localhost:5000 to access the 24 Hours platform.

 Register a new account or log in with your existing credentials.